NiklavsBergs/OpenGL_game/README.md

 </p>

 # Gameplay
 The player is in the middle of the screen, zombies are spawned randomly around the player.
-Zombies slowly move towards the player. the player has to shoot the zombies with their color bullet.
+Zombies slowly move towards the player.
+The player has to shoot the zombies with a colored bullet, thats the same color as the zombie.
 If a zombie touches the player a life is lost.

 ## Score
 You can see the score in top right of the screen.